Antanas Jaroševičius: Early life and education

 Jaroševičius was born in the village of Skrebotiškis into a family of a blacksmith.
 After the Uprising of 1863, the family acquired land and began farming.
 The family was large – three daughters and six sons.
 The parents intended to educate Jaroševičius so that he would become a Catholic priest.
 He received some education at home and at a Russian primary school before attending the Mitau Gymnasium.
 However, in 1893, Jaroševičius defied his parents and enrolled into the Baron Stieglitz Academy of Art and Design in Saint Petersburg.
 His parents refused to support him financially.
 For the first year, he received some support from his neighbor Petras Vileišis and later had to make his own living by tutoring, painting decorations, and taking other assorted jobs.
-In Saint Petersburg, he met Povilas Višinskis who encouraged Jaroševičius to joint the Lithuanian National Revival and start contributing to the illegal Lithuanian press, including Varpas and Lietuvos ūkininkas.
+In Saint Petersburg, he met Povilas Višinskis who encouraged Jaroševičius to join the Lithuanian National Revival and start contributing to the illegal Lithuanian press, including Varpas and Lietuvos ūkininkas.
 Despite difficulties, Jaroševičius graduated with a distinction in 1899 as an art teacher.